mhowlett/Nhiredis/README.md

 redis database using Nhiredis and ServiceStack.Redis.
 It produced the following results on my
 laptop:

-* Nhredis was approximately 10% slower.
+* Nhredis was approximately 10% slower than ServiceStack.Redis.
-* but Nhiredis consumed approximate 10% less memory.
+* but Nhiredis consumed approximately 10% less memory than ServiceStack.Redis.

 The slightly worse performance is annoying, however:

-* In practice, this will not normally be of concern.
-A more appealing (and complete) interface is more important to me, anyway.
+* This is not a practical concern for most people.
+A more appealing (and complete) interface is more important.
-* I have a few optimizations in mind that will hopefully help.
+* I have a few optimizations in mind that will hopefully help the situation.
+It will be also interesting to benchmark hiredis itself against ServiceStack.Redis to understand better where the inefficiencies lie.
-* Nhiredis can ultimately be extended with a fire-and-forget layer, which will allow for better performance in some scenarios.
+* Nhiredis will likely ultimately be extended with a fire-and-forget layer, which will allow for better performance in some scenarios.

 ## Building